MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's homepage! こんにちは!
 ======
 I am an MS student majoring in Computer Engineering at Northwestern University, working as a research assistant in IDEAS Lab.
-I am also an invited editor for Springer.
+I am also an invited editor for Springer.<br>

-My research interests include: Machine Learning, Neural Network Architecture, Quality Assurance
+My research interests include: Machine Learning, Neural Network Architecture, Quality Assurance<br>
 My hobby includes hiking, natural language learning(English, Spanish, Japanese, and a little Korean), card games and traveling.
-If you are interested, you can contact me in
-Email: yzjin at u dot northwestern dot edu.

 Award
 ======